 Production activity ticked slightly higher, which is the main reason the headline number stayed above 50.
 But new orders fell to 50.6 from 51.6 in March -- a meaningful deceleration.
 Employment remained below the 50 threshold, consistent with the persistent labor shedding that has characterized Chinese manufacturing for over a year.

-Non-Manufacturing Collapse: Services Hit 49.4
+Non-Manufacturing Weakness: Services Hit 49.4

-Caixin PMI at 52.2: The Private Sector Surge
+RatingDog PMI at 52.2: The Private Sector Surge

 Zhiwei Zhang of Pinpoint Asset Management framed it plainly: "the outlook of the export sector is very important... as domestic demand has been weak."
 The implication is clear: China's growth engine has shifted from internal consumption to external demand, at least for now.